Wouldn’t it be nice if you could eat any food under the sun in any amount you wanted and maintain a ripped six-pack?

 You see, a calorie deficit is easy to create, but impossible to maintain.

-This is why you’ll see a guy follow a new diet, make some progress, and then regress after a few months.
-He made the mistake of choosing something unsustainable, something that so badly f*cked up his mind and body that he was forced to go back the other way, HARD.
+This is why you’ll see someone follow a new diet, make some progress, and then regress after a few months.
+He made the mistake of choosing something unsustainable, something that so badly messed up his mind and body that he was forced to go back the other way, HARD.

-Let’s start using our brains here, guys.
+Let’s start using our brains here.
 You know that if it sounds too good to be true, it usually is.
 Fat loss is no different.

 Your body is smart, and there really are no shortcuts.